desmos-labs/docs/docs/03-fullnode/02-setup.md

 ## 3. Get the genesis file

 To connect to an existing network, or start a new one, a genesis file is required.
 The file contains all the settings telling how the genesis block of the network should look like.

+#### Testnet
 To connect to the `morpheus` testnets, you will need the corresponding genesis file of each testnet.
 Visit the [testnet repo](https://github.com/desmos-labs/morpheus) and download the correct genesis file by running the following command.